Vie chretienne Cosmos Arts Engin de recherches Plan du site

 Taking these facts into consideration, one must not be surprised then at science's present ideologically incomplete state, because at its birth science was thoroughly integrated in the period's dominant religious system: Christianity.
 There are good reasons to believe that during this period science operated as a sub-cosmology[4], that is, a sub-cosmology specifically oriented towards the systematic study of the physical world and equipped with a basic methodological technology.
 In this context Christianity provided the 'remainder' of meaning, a larger, overarching cosmology, which is required by people of all times.
 The 'remainder' of meaning provided by Christianity would include, among other things, insights into areas of morality, sexuality, general cosmology, eschatology, etc. Setting these considerations aside for a moment, it must be pointed out that the awakening to the fact of science's metaphysical[5] or cosmological aspects has had repercussions far beyond the field of the philosophy of science.
 This new awareness of science's metaphysical aspects has had an important impact on the debate on rationality presently taking place in Anglo-Saxon anthropology, where, among other things, a fair amount of attention has been paid to the following question: "Does the distinction between scientific and non- (or pre-) scientific thought have any basis?
 Is it meaningful?"
 As we will see later, the various views taken with regard to the origins of science play an important role in the formation of attitudes and determining positions adopted in the debate on rationality, specifically on the question of accepting or rejecting the distinction between scientific and non-scientific thought.

 Karl R. PopperDue to the debt owed by a number of prominent participants in the debate on rationality to the works of Karl R. Popper, we will briefly discuss his contribution.
-In an article entitled Back to the Presocratics[6] (pp.136-165) Popper has postulated, as have most philosophers and historians of science, that the West owes it's scientific heritage to the philosophers of ancient Greece.
+In an article entitled Back to the Presocratics[6] (pp.136-165) Popper postulated, as have most philosophers and historians of science, that the West owes it's scientific heritage to the philosophers of ancient Greece.
 According to Popper, the Greek's greatest contribution was that of establishing a tradition of critical discussions which made possible the review of contemporary religious beliefs and opened up opportunities for innovation in matters cosmological[7].
 In a fascinating article by Robin Horton[8] we find one of the first discussions bearing on the parallels and discontinuities between scientific and non-scientific thought (specifically, African traditional thought).
 Horton underlines the fact that African cosmologies propose (or presuppose), quite in the same manner as modern scientific theories, a certain number of beliefs with which it is possible to explore and classify the world around us and also that both systems rely on the use of metaphors.
 Horton is of the opinion that the difference between scientific and non-scientific thought is due to social circumstances, what he calls 'open' and 'closed' predicaments (concepts borrowed from Popper).
 Horton remarks that societies characterized (at least to some extent) by scientific thought involve an 'open' situation, that is, the population in general is aware of more than one cosmology or world-view.
 Traditional (or 'closed') societies involve situations where there is no developed awareness of cosmological alternatives and are usually characterized by one cosmology or world-view.
 Horton believes that the presence of cosmological alternatives is a crucial factor for the birth of science permitting, in the long run, the development of critical attitudes towards current (religious) conceptions.
 In a 'closed' situation people will tend to accept the dominant world-view simply because there are no alternate world-views available with which they could develop a critique.
 The scientist, however, is capable of going beyond common sense perceptions due to the fact that he has access to more than one cosmology.
 A number of critiques have been leveled at Horton's approach to the origins of science and the science\ non-science distinction.
 Ernst Gellner (1973), for example, remarks that the 'poor savage' living in a monolithic society with no access to alternate cosmologies, that is without contact with other societies having different cosmologies, is practically non-existent.
 Furthermore, access to cosmological alternatives will not automatically result in the development of a western form of science.
 Gellner notes[9] that many traditional societies transcend their common conceptions of the world simply by the syncretistic addition of beliefs from other cosmologies.
 Nothing is eliminated.
 Thus, a situation where cosmological pluralism is an established fact cannot, then, be held to be 'modern' or 'scientific' and will not necessarily bring about the development of a critical tradition as required by Popper and Horton.
 Looking at another point, Paul K. Feyerabend expresses doubts about the 'essential scepticism' that Horton holds to be characteristic of science.
 The average scientist, as far as Feyerabend is concerned[10], has a much more 'closed' attitude than is commonly believed.
 Quite like the 'primitive', the average scientist keeps scepticism to a minimum as...

 Pursuing this further, the average over-specialized scientist, doing normal research (à la Kuhn), works within one single paradigm (often without any idea of alternate theories), yet we will all admit this still amounts to science!
 In a recent essay; The domestication of the savage mind, Jack Goody has brought his attention to bear on problems initially discussed by Horton.
 Goody, agreeing with Gellner, notes that the presence of alternative cosmologies in a society is not a sufficient condition for the development of science, much less a constraining condition.
 Goody, as does Horton, holds to the critical tradition view of the origin of science, but taking into account the weaknesses of cosmological pluralism hypothesis, Goody proposes the hypothesis that it is the introduction of writing which will be crucial for the accumulation of critical thoughts and alternative cosmologies.
 Writing, then, in Goody's view, provides the conditions necessary for the establishment of the critical tradition, which in its turn is a prerequisite for the birth of science.
 One might ask "Why pay so much attention to writing?"
 Goody answers: